ComputationalRadiationPhysics/picongpu/docs/source/usage/workflows/particleFilters.rst

                    T_Particle const & particle
                )
                {
-                   /* Here totalCellOffset is cell index of the particle in the total coordinate system.
+                   /* Here totalCellOffset is the cell index of the particle in the total coordinate system.
                     * So we can define conditions based on both cell index and other particle data.
                     */
                    return (totalCellOffset.x() >= 10) && (particle[momentum_].x() < 0.0_X);